 Mining for the Climate

-Behind every solar panel, wind turbine and electric vehicle is at least one mine and a community that has been altered by it.
-Mining for the Climate peels back the photovoltaic cell and peers under the hood to get to know the people and places impacted by the rush to mine critical minerals.
-In the process, we take a hard look at the stories told about climate change, mining and the energy transition, and we consider less mining-dependent futures.
-Mining for the Climate is a co-creation of Nate Otjen and Juan Manuel Rubio.
-It’s a production of Blue Lab at Princeton University.
-To learn more about Mining for the Climate and Blue Lab’s other environmental projects and series visit: http://bluelab.princeton.edu/
+Behind every electric vehicle is at least one mine and a community that has been altered by it.
+Mining for the Climate peers under the hood to get to know the people and places impacted by the rush to mine critical minerals.
+In the process, we take a hard look at the stories told about climate change, mining and the energy transition and we consider less mining-dependent futures.
+Season 1 takes listeners to a proposed lithium mine in Gaston County, North Carolina, an agricultural region hailed by mining and green technology companies as a future hub for the production of lithium batteries.
+Season 2 brings listeners to the McDermitt Caldera, a desert region that has recently become the epicenter of US lithium mining.
+Mining for the Climate is created by Nate Otjen and Juan Manuel Rubio for Season 1 and by Nate Otjen and Jessica Ng for Season 2.
+It is a production of Princeton University’s Blue Lab, which is co-led by Allison Carruth and Barron Bixler.
+Additional support at Princeton has come from the High Meadows Environmental Institute, the Humanities Council and the Office of the Dean of Research.
+Season 1 Copyright 2023 Nate Otjen, Juan Manuel Rubio and Blue Lab.
+Season 2 Copyright 2025 Nate Otjen, Jessica Ng and Blue Lab.
+All rights reserved.
+To learn more about Mining for the Climate and Blue Lab’s other original media projects and series visit: http://bluelabmedia.org/.

 Episodes